dnsimple/dnsimple-support/content/articles/domains-io.markdown

 The AuthCode will be sent to the email associated with the domain registration, **not** to the domain associated with your account.
 If you want to use a different email, you will have to [change the contact for the domain](/articles/changing-domain-contact/).
 </note>

-Once you received the AuthCode, go to the [registry privacy setting](https://www.nic.io/privacy.xzx) page.
+Once you receive the AuthCode, go to the [registry privacy setting](https://www.nic.io/privacy.xzx) page.
 Enter the domain name, the AuthCode you received via email, select the privacy level and confirm.

-The changes will be reflected immediately, you can check which information are disclosed by using our [WHOIS tool](https://dnsimple.com/whois).
+The changes will be reflected immediately.
+You can check which information are disclosed by using our [WHOIS tool](https://dnsimple.com/whois).

 ## Renewing a .IO domain